mbaumer/us_hep_funding/docs/_states/WY.md

 [WY-00](#WY-00)

 # WY -- Sen. John Barrasso (R) and  Sen. Michael Enzi (R)
+## Committees
+John Barrasso is the #2 Republican on the Senate Committee on Energy and Natural Resources

+Michael Enzi is not on any of our key committees

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016